 Repeat the step 4.10 at least 4 times or until no more bubbles produced by Triton residues are observed.
 NOTE: The more wash-out steps are made, the more cells are lost with the discarded supernatant.

-In the last washout, remove the supernatant up to a volume of 5-10 mL of cell suspension.
+In the last wash-out, remove the supernatant up to a volume of 5-10 mL of cell suspension.

 Selecting and gluing the skinned cardiomyocyte